2015 Africa Cup of Nations: Venues

-The four Equatorial Guinean cities selected to host the tournament were Malabo, Bata, Mongomo and Ebebiyín.
+The four Equatorial Guinean cities selected to host the tournament were Malabo, Bata, Mongomo and Ebibeyin.

 Malabo and Bata were also host venues for the 2012 Africa Cup of Nations.

 Screening for Ebola was given to all spectators attending matches.

 Format

 Only the hosts got an automatic qualification spot, the other 15 teams qualified through qualification tournament.
 At the finals, the 16 teams were drawn into four groups of four teams each.
 The teams in each group played a single round robin.
 After the group stage, the top two teams from each group advanced to the quarterfinals.
 The quarterfinal winners advanced to the semifinals.
 The semifinal losers played in the third place match, while the semifinal winners played in the final.

 Draw

 The finals draw was held on 3 December 2014 in Malabo.
 It was initially to be held on 26 November 2014 in Rabat before the change of host country.

 The 16 teams were divided into four pots based on the CAF Ranking, with the hosts Equatorial Guinea placed in Pot 1 automatically.
 The ranking was computed using the teams' results in the 2015 Africa Cup of Nations qualifiers (weighted by 2), 2013 Africa Cup of Nations finals (weighted by 3) and qualifiers (weighted by 1), the 2012 Africa Cup of Nations finals (weighted by 2) and qualifiers (weighted by 0.5), the 2010 Africa Cup of Nations finals (weighted by 1), and the 2014 FIFA World Cup qualifiers.